DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 Let's make a working directory for a our sample WebApp and install the boto3 AWS Pyhon library library: Check we are in our home first.

 ```
-pwd
+$ pwd
 /home/ec2-user
 ```

 Make the new directory and install the needed boto3 python library (if not present already).

 ```
-sudo mkdir SampleWebApp
+$ sudo mkdir SampleWebApp
-sudo pip install boto3
+$ sudo pip install boto3
 ```

 Now, get into the directory and download the sample WebApp from the following link.

 ```
 $ sudo cd /SampleWebApp
 $ sudo wget  xxxxxxxxxxx
 ```

-You have downloaded a python application, name "SampleWebApp.py", that will be our test WebApp.
+You have downloaded a python application, named "**SampleWebApp.py**", that will be our test Web App.

 We can run the server now with the following command:

 ```
 sudo python WebApp.py 80
 ```